munemshams/iGenics-Retail-Sales-Database/README.md

 **Visual Dashboards**

--Using matplotlib, the pipeline generates:
+- Using matplotlib, the pipeline generates:

 1. Annual revenue charts